 Ball Size is size 3.

-Game Cards: Game Cards are to be completed by each Coach and given to the Center Referee before the game.
-Absences, substitutions, goalkeeper playing time & goals are all noted by the Referee during the game.
+Game Cards: Game Cards are to be completed by each Coach and given to the Referee before the game.
+Absences, substitutions, goalkeeper playing time and goals are all noted by the Referee during the game.
 Again, the Referee can delegate this role to an Assistant if s/he needs assistance.
-The Referee signs the completed Game Cards and deposits them in the Game Card box, or as per the Division Commissioner’s instructions.
+The Referee signs the completed Game Cards and deposits them in the game card box, or if there is no game card box, takes a photo and submits to the Division Commissioner, or as per the Division Commissioner’s instructions.

 Field Set-Up is the responsibility of all the teams with the first game.
+Parents must help set up the field.
 Please arrive early to complete this task in time for the players to practice with the goals.
-Each field has 2 goals & nets, plus 6 flags – 4 on each of the corners, and 1 each at mid-field, about a yard away from the edge of the field (touchline).
-Stakes are used to secure the goals in the ground & net hooks keep the net taut.
-Additionally, the Game Card box and Kids Zone sign needs to placed in a visible location.
+Each field has 2 goals and nets, plus 6 flags – 4 on each of the corners, and 1 each at mid-field, about a yard away from the edge of the field (touchline).
+Stakes are used to secure the goals in the ground and net hooks keep the net taut.
+Additionally, the Game Card box (if used) and Kids Zone sign needs to placed in a visible location.

 Field Take-Down is the responsibility of the teams with the last game on that field.
+Parents must help break down the field.
 Sometimes, one field may end earlier than another, so be sure to check if yours is the last game for that field.
-All field equipment needs to be returned to the storage room, along with the Game Card box and Kids Zone sign.
-Please ensure all stakes & net hooks are accounted for, so children do not find them afterwards.
-The correct number of stakes & hooks are noted on the toolbox in which they are stored.
+All field equipment needs to be returned to the storage room, along with the Game Card box (if used) and Kids Zone sign.
+Please ensure all stakes and net hooks are accounted for, so children do not find them afterwards.
+The correct number of stakes and hooks are noted on the toolbox in which they are stored.
 Any trash and/or recycling must be picked up and dealt with appropriately.

 Thanks for your help and cooperation in making this an enjoyable experience for all the children!